nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * All the fields must be provided except those in square brackets
 * Date is in the YYYY-MM-dd format and time is in the HH:mm format
 * Participants added need to be contacts that exist in the given module
+* The combination of module and meeting name must be unique

 Example(s):
 *  `meeting add m/CS2103 n/weekly meeting d/2020-09-20 t/10:00 p/Jay p/Roy p/Jerryl p/Yeeloon p/Ekam